DimtheQuiet21/AlanLee/README.md

 ## Description
 This is the professional portfolio of Alan Lee.
 It was made as a React Application through Vite and Netlify.
 It contains the current and most advanced projects that Alan Lee has been apart of along with the project repositories.

+## Credits
+The basic boilerplate of the REACT main page was set up by the EDX Bootcamp from the Extended University of Wisconsin Campus.
+They were responsible for the code that handled form page changes and conditional rendering.
+All other aspects of this code were made by Alan Lee.

 ## Installation
 N/A